Florius87/SocialMediaAutomation_V2/README.md

     GPT calls can be routed to OpenAI, Azure, etc.

+    Make sure all .txt and .csv files are utf-8 saved, else it will mess up the images in the GUI.

 ## 📜 License

 MIT License — feel free to modify and adapt.